ibm-cloud-docs/natural-language-understanding/entity-types-v1.md

 {:python: .ph data-hd-programlang='python'}
 {:swift: .ph data-hd-programlang='swift'}

-# Entity types and subtypes (v1)
+# Entity types and subtypes (Version 1)

-The following tables list the entity types and subtypes that are used in the `v1` entity type system.
+The following tables list the entity types and subtypes that are used in the `Version 1` entity type system.
 You can download a spreadsheet with this information here: [XLSX](resources/entity-types-v1.xlsx)
 {: shortdesc}

 ## Entity types